Apareiodon: Etymology

 Apareiodon puts the prefix a-, which means "without" in Greek, in front of pareia, meaning "cheek", combined with odon, which is a Latinised derivative of the Greek oudos, meaning "teeth".
 This is an allusion to the absence of lateral teeth in the lower jaw.

 Characteristics

-Apareiodon was described by Eignemann as being distinguished from Parodon by the lack of teeth in the side of the lower jaw and by the ampullae on the upturned margin of the maxilla with which the teeth are associated on Parodon are less well developed in this genus.
+Apareiodon was described by Eignemann as being distinguished from Parodon by the lack of teeth in the side of the lower jaw, and by the ampullae on the upturned margin of the maxilla, with which the teeth are associated on Parodon, being less well developed in this genus.
 These are small fishes with lengths ranging from a standard length of 5.6 cm in A. cavalcante, to a total length of 18.1 cm in A. affinis.

 Distribution

-Apareiodon scrapetooths are found in southern Central and South America from Panama south to the Río de la Plata catchment.
+Apareiodon scrapetooths are found in southern Central and South America, from Panama south to the Río de la Plata catchment.